Command Line Usage¶

 python -m pysd --split-views many_views_model.mdl

 Outputting various run information¶

-The output number of variables can be modified bu passing them as arguments separated by commas, using -r/return_columns argument:
+The number of output variables can be modified by passing them as arguments separated by commas, using the -r/return_columns argument:

 python -m pysd -r 'Teacup Temperature, Room Temperature' Teacup.mdl

-Sometimes, the variable names have special characteres, such as commas, which can happen when trying to return a variable with subscripts.
-In this case whe can save a .txt file with one variable name per row and use it as an argument:
+Sometimes, variable names have special characteres, such as commas, which can happen when trying to return a variable with subscripts.
+In this case we can save a .txt file with one variable name per row and use it as an argument:

 python -m pysd -r output_selected_vars.txt Teacup.mdl